desktop/desktop/docs/process/releasing-updates.md

 ### 6. Celebrate

-Once your app updates and you see the visible changes in your app and there are no spikes in errors (see the `Error Reporting` section below), celebrate 🎉!!!
+Once your app updates and you see the visible changes in your app and there are no spikes in errors, celebrate 🎉!!!
 You did it!

 Also it might make sense to continue to monitor haystack in the background for the next 24 hours.